Kathleen A. FitzGibbon: Career

-Nomination as ambassador to Niger
+US ambassador to Niger

 On July 29, 2022, President Joe Biden announced his intent to nominate FitzGibbon as the next ambassador to Niger.
 On August 3, 2022, her nomination was sent to the United States Senate.
-Her nomination was sent back to Biden on January 3, 2022 as no action was taken on it for the rest of the year.
+Her nomination was sent back to Biden on January 3, 2023, as no action was taken on it for the rest of the year.

 President Biden renominated FitzGibbon the same day.
-Her nomination is pending before the Senate Foreign Relations Committee.
+Hearings on her nomination were held before Senate Foreign Relations Committee on March 1, 2023.
+The committee favorably reported the nomination on April 27, 2023.
+The full Senate confirmed her nomination by voice vote on July 27, 2023.
+On August 19, she arrived in Niger.
+The U.S. Department of State announced on the same day that FitzGibbon will not formally present her credentials due to the 2023 Nigerien crisis.
+She presented her credentials to President of Niger on May 12, 2025.